How to travel cheap and handle problems

 Also, we ride trains (budget) for regional distances whenever possible (lessening the pollution problem), as we enjoy the journey (slow travel) since we don’t have to go back to work (early retirement).

-Since we slow travel – that is, we stay in one location for a month or more – we frequently buy used bicycles, like the one in Hua Hin, Thailand, pictured below.
+Since we slow travel – that is, we stay in one location for a month or more – we buy used bicycles for local transport.

 How to travel cheap tip: buy a used bicycle to explore a new area - like this one.